-This step-by-step tutorial will explain how to establish statistics and fuzzy storage replication on FreeBSD.
-Configuration procedures for other operating systems are very similar.
+This tutorial presents a step-by-step guide on setting up statistics and fuzzy storage replication on FreeBSD.
+The configuration procedures for other operating systems are quite similar.

-This tutorial describes a centralized model when Bayesian classifier and fuzzy storage learning is performed on one host and distributed among Rspamd installations at remote locations.
-For simplicity, the tutorial only covers replication to one
+The tutorial focuses on a centralized model where Bayesian classifier and fuzzy storage learning occur on a single host and are then distributed among Rspamd installations in remote locations.
+For the sake of simplicity, the tutorial covers replication to a single

-To accomplish this we should replicate bayes and fuzzy storage backend data to the remote host.
-As the rest of the Redis cache should not be mirrored we need to use dedicated Redis instances.
-Probably separating bayes and fuzzy is good idea as well.
+To achieve this, we need to replicate the bayes and fuzzy storage backend data to the remote host.
+Since we don’t want to mirror the entire Redis cache, we should use dedicated Redis instances.
+It would be wise to separate the bayes and fuzzy storage as well.

-We will create 3 Redis instances on both
+We will create three Redis instances on both the

 # pkg install redis